StefanSchroeder/bubbletd/README.md

 ## A Gettings-Things-Done-Client

-This is a command line program implementing the GTD-method as advocated by Davin Allen.
+This is a command line program implementing the GTD-method as advocated by David Allen.
 It allows you to track any tasks over time, freeing you from the mental load of having to remember anything.

 Design goals: